AvitalShmueli/CurlyCurl/README.md

 ## Features

-- Login using Gmail or email and password.
+- Login - using Google account or email and password.
 - Products marketplace - using the personal space where one can upload a photo of their hair product, add tags and categories and provide a description of it, in order to give it away.
-- Community – members can write posts in order to share their experience and knowledge with others.
+- Community - members can write posts in order to share their experience and knowledge with others.
-- Exploring section – where one can search using keywords.
+- Exploring section - where one can search using keywords.
 The results will be displayed using tabs to separate between marketplace and community posts.
 The marketplace tab will filter the results by product name, location, tag or category – and will display them in a gallery view and a map view.

 ## Technology Stack